apache/flink-statefun/README.md

 ## <a name="license"></a>License

-The code in this repository is under the Apache license.
-See [license](blob/master/LICENSE).
+The code in this repository is licensed under the [Apache Software License 2](LICENSE).